China Mobile: U.S. sanctions

+Operations in Russia

+China Mobile has, like other major Chinese firms, maintained business in Russia amid the ongoing international sanctions during the Russian invasion of Ukraine.
+It is also alleged to have supported Russian propaganda during the invasion.

+According to Ukraine's State Security Service (SBU), Hikvision and Dahua (of which China Mobile is a shareholder) hacked surveillance cameras have been used to gather intelligence on critical infrastructure and military movements such as during the 2 January 2024 Russian strikes in Kyiv, where two compromised outdoor cameras are said to have been used to guide the strikes.

 Ownership and control

 A state-owned enterprise directly controlled by the government of the People's Republic of China and also a public company which is listed on the NYSE and the Hong Kong stock exchanges, China Mobile has dominated Chinese mobile services since its inception for civilian and military purposes.
 According to the United States Department of Defense, the company has links to the People's Liberation Army.
 As of 2010, China Mobile controls the vast majority of its domestic mobile services market with a 70% market share.
 China Unicom and China Telecom have 20% and 10% shares, respectively.

 The company likely enjoys substantial protectionist benefits from China's government but also experiences frequent government intervention in its business affairs.
 Government control is maintained through a presumably government-owned holding company, China Mobile Communications Group Co., Ltd. (formerly: China Mobile Communications Corporation; CMCC), that owns 100 percent ownership of China Mobile (HK) Group Limited, which in turn holds over seventy percent ownership of China Mobile–the remainder being controlled by public investors.
 Established in 2000, CMCC is China Mobile Ltd's current parent company as of 2019.

+China Mobile is one of the "core" central SOEs overseen by State-owned Assets Supervision and Administration Commission of the State Council (SASAC).

+Finances

+The key trends for China Mobile are (as of the financial year ending December 31):